Traditional Chinese medicine: Endangered species and other wild animals

+Animals raised in captivity

 Since TCM recognizes bear bile as a treatment compound, more than 12,000 asiatic black bears are held in bear farms.
 The bile is extracted through a permanent hole in the abdomen leading to the gall bladder, which can cause severe pain.
 This can lead to bears trying to kill themselves.
 As of 2012, approximately 10,000 bears are farmed in China for their bile.
 This practice has spurred public outcry across the country.
 The bile is collected from live bears via a surgical procedure.
 As of March 2020 bear bile as ingredient of Tan Re Qing injection remains on the list of remedies recommended for treatment of "severe cases" of COVID-19 by National Health Commission of China and the National Administration of Traditional Chinese Medicine.

-The deer penis is believed to have therapeutic benefits according to traditional Chinese medicine.
-Tiger parts from poached animals include tiger penis, believed to improve virility, and tiger eyes.
-The illegal trade for tiger parts in China has driven the species to near-extinction because of its popularity in traditional medicine.
-Laws protecting even critically endangered species such as the Sumatran tiger fail to stop the display and sale of these items in open markets.
-Shark fin soup is traditionally regarded in Chinese medicine as beneficial for health in East Asia, and its status as an elite dish has led to huge demand with the increase of affluence in China, devastating shark populations.
-The shark fins have been a part of traditional Chinese medicine for centuries.
-Shark finning is banned in many countries, but the trade is thriving in Hong Kong and China, where the fins are part of shark fin soup, a dish considered a delicacy, and used in some types of traditional Chinese medicine.

-The tortoise (freshwater turtle, guiban) and turtle (Chinese softshell turtle, biejia) species used in traditional Chinese medicine are raised on farms, while restrictions are made on the accumulation and export of other endangered species.
-However, issues concerning the overexploitation of Asian turtles in China have not been completely solved.
-Australian scientists have developed methods to identify medicines containing DNA traces of endangered species.
-Finally, although not an endangered species, sharp rises in exports of donkeys and donkey hide from Africa to China to make the traditional remedy ejiao have prompted export restrictions by some African countries.
+The tortoise (freshwater turtle, guiban) and turtle (Chinese softshell turtle, biejia) species used in traditional Chinese medicine are raised on farms, However, issues concerning the overexploitation of wild Asian turtles in China have not been completely solved.